CallumHemsley/PenguinDevs/content/tldr/normalizing-redux-state/index.md

 This is also most likely what the data you are fetching from your API looks like.

-Whilst this would work in most cases, let's imagine you want to edit a specific user.
+Whilst this would work in most cases, let's imagine you want to find a specific user.

-Firstly, you would loop through the array of users until you find the correct ID.
+You would loop through the array of users until you find the correct ID.
 This wouldn't be a problem with a small list of users, but as your web application scales, you could run into performance issues.

 Futhermore, what about if you have nested data?

-For example each user could have a comments list, with each comment object containing an id and a message.
+For example each user could have a list of blogs that they follow, with each blog object containing an id and a name.

 This would result in the previous example looking like: